habitat-sh/hab-auto-build/README.md

 ## Installation

+Install the latest stable version of Rust from https://rustup.rs/.

-Check out this repository.
-Then use cargo to build and install a static `hab-auto-build` binary.
+Check out this repository, then use Cargo to build and install a static `hab-auto-build` binary.

 ```bash
 # Asks the rust compiler to statically link in the C Runtime